aniketbaghel3393-creator/Netflix_Project_p3/README.md

 # Netflix_Project_p3

-🎬 Netflix Database Analysis (SQL Project)
-📌 Project Overview

-This project is a SQL-based database analysis inspired by the Netflix platform.
-The main objective is to design, manage, and analyze structured data related to movies and TV shows using SQL queries.
-The project focuses on real-world database operations such as data filtering, aggregation, and insights generation.

-🎯 Objectives

-To understand relational database design

-To practice SQL queries on a real-world dataset

-To analyze Netflix content based on:

-Movies vs TV Shows

-Genres

-Release years

-Countries

-Ratings

-Duration

-🗂️ Dataset Description

-The dataset contains information similar to Netflix content, including:

-show_id – Unique ID for each show

-title – Name of the movie or TV show

-type – Movie or TV Show

-director – Director name

-cast – Main actors

-country – Country of production

-date_added – Date added to platform

-release_year – Year of release

-rating – Age rating

-duration – Duration (minutes/seasons)

-listed_in – Genre

-description – Short summary

-🛠️ Tools & Technologies

-Database: PostgreSQL / MySQL

-Language: SQL

-Tool: pgAdmin / MySQL Workbench

-🧩 Database Operations

-This project includes the following SQL operations:

-🔹 CRUD Operations

-Create: Table creation and data insertion

-Read: Data retrieval using SELECT queries

-Update: Updating records

-Delete: Removing unwanted data

-🔹 SQL Concepts Used

-WHERE, ORDER BY, GROUP BY

-COUNT, SUM, AVG

-LIKE, ILIKE, SPLIT_PART

-STRING_TO_ARRAY, UNNEST, TO_DATE, NUMERIC

-Subqueries

-📊 Sample Analysis Queries

-Total number of movies and TV shows

-Top genres available on Netflix

-Content released year-wise

-Country-wise content distribution

-Highest number of movies released in a year

-📈 Key Learnings

-Improved understanding of SQL querying

-Hands-on experience with real-world datasets

-Learned how to extract meaningful insights from data

-Better understanding of data analysis workflow

-👤Author

- Aniket Baghel Aspiring for Data Analyst.
+🎬 Netflix Data Analysis using SQL
+📌 Project Description

+This project focuses on analyzing a Netflix-like content database using Structured Query Language (SQL).
+The objective is to design, manage, and query a relational database containing movies and TV shows, and to extract meaningful insights through well-structured SQL queries.
+The project reflects real-world data analysis and database management practices.

+🎯 Project Objectives

+📊 Design and manage a structured relational database

+🔍 Perform data exploration using SQL queries

+🧠 Apply filtering, aggregation, and grouping techniques

+📈 Generate insights on content trends and distribution

+🗂️ Dataset Overview

+The dataset represents Netflix-style content metadata, including:

+🆔 Content ID

+🎥 Title and content type (Movie / TV Show)

+🏷️ Genre classification

+📅 Release year and date added

+🌍 Country of origin

+🔞 Rating and duration

+📝 Description and cast details

+🛠️ Technologies Used

+🗄️ Database: PostgreSQL / MySQL

+💬 Query Language: SQL

+🧰 Tools: pgAdmin / MySQL Workbench

+⚙️ SQL Features Implemented

+📥 Data retrieval using SELECT

+🎯 Conditional filtering with WHERE

+➕ Aggregations using COUNT, AVG, SUM

+🧩 Grouping and sorting using GROUP BY, ORDER BY

+🔎 Pattern matching with LIKE

+🔗 Subqueries and joins (where applicable)

+✏️ CRUD operations for data manipulation

+📊 Key Analysis Performed

+🎞️ Distribution of Movies vs TV Shows

+🏆 Most popular genres

+📆 Year-wise content release trends

+🌎 Country-wise content availability

+🔢 Rating-based content classification

+✅ Outcomes

+💡 Strong understanding of relational databases

+🧪 Hands-on experience with real-world datasets

+📈 Ability to derive actionable insights from data

+🚀 Improved SQL querying and optimization skills

 🏁 Conclusion

-This Netflix SQL project demonstrates how SQL can be effectively used to analyze large datasets and generate valuable insights.
-It is a beginner-to-intermediate level project and is ideal for students and aspiring Data Analysts to strengthen their SQL skills.
+This project demonstrates effective use of SQL for structured data analysis in an entertainment platform context.
+It is well-suited for showcasing SQL proficiency in Data Analyst and Business Intelligence portfollio.
+This project demonstrates effective use of SQL for structured data analysis in an entertainment platform context.
+It is well-suited for showcasing SQL proficiency in Data Analyst and Business Intelligence portfolios.